Diabetic Socks vs. Compression Socks: What’s the Difference?

 Diabetic socks vs. regular socks

-Ordinary socks don’t offer a lot of benefits to people living with diabetes.
-In fact, there are a lot of cons when it comes to regular socks compared to specialized diabetic socks.
+Ordinary socks don't offer many benefits to people with diabetes.
+There are a lot of cons when it comes to regular socks compared to specialized diabetic socks.

 For one, regular socks almost always have seams in them.
 The seam at the toe can irritate a major pressure point in the foot, and other seams can also rub against the skin, causing blisters.
-Regular socks are usually made from cotton, too, which prevents moisture from escaping the sock.
-If your skin becomes too moist, it will start to break down quickly.
-Before you know it, you’ll be dealing with a foot infection.
+Regular socks are usually made from cotton, preventing moisture from escaping the sock.
+If your skin becomes too moist, it will break down quickly.
+Before you know it, you'll be dealing with a foot infection

 What kind of socks are right for you

 There you have it — a rundown of the differences between diabetic socks and compression socks.
-If you are someone living with diabetes and looking for a way to help support the overall health of your feet, or to alleviate the symptoms of diabetic neuropathy, then diabetic socks could be the right choice for you.
-Diabetic socks are designed to provide light compression, which can ease foot swelling without inhibiting blood flow.
-On the other hand, compression socks are designed to increase constriction so that the blood can return more quickly to the heart.
-This doesn’t mean that people living with diabetes cannot use compression socks — however, it’s always best to speak to your doctor first to find out if they recommend compression socks or not.
+If you are someone living with diabetes and looking for a way to help support the overall health of your feet or to alleviate the symptoms of diabetic neuropathy, then diabetic socks could be the right choice for you.
+Diabetic socks are designed to fit snugly, easing foot swelling without inhibiting blood flow.
+On the other hand, compression socks are designed to apply graduated pressure so that the blood can return more quickly to the heart.
+This doesn't mean people with diabetes cannot use compression socks.
+Viasox offers light compression socks with 12 mmHg pressure, suitable for individuals with diabetes.
+These socks can help with pain and swelling and may also help energize the legs.
+The lower compression level of 12 mmHg is often more comfortable for diabetics, reducing the risk of excessive constriction while still providing the benefits of improved circulation.

-If you’re looking to buy diabetic socks online, then Viasox can help.
-We have a large range of diabetic socks in a variety of fun colors and patterns, as well as everyday black, white, and grey diabetic socks.
-You can buy diabetic socks individually or buy them in bulk, whatever works best for you.
-Buy diabetic socks online from Viasox today and feel the difference.
+If you're looking to buy diabetic socks or compression socks online, then Viasox can help.
+We have a large range of diabetic and compression socks in a variety of fun colours and patterns, as well as everyday black, white, and grey colors.
+You can buy diabetic socks individually or in bulk, whatever works best for you.

-If you have any questions about our products or would like more information, please don’t hesitate to contact us.
-We would love to hear from you to find out how we can help.
+If you have any questions about our products or would like more information, please don't hesitate to contact us.
+We would love to hear from you to learn how we can help.

 Back to blog